MicrosoftDocs/dynamics-365-ai/ai-docs/sales/intro-admin-guide-sales-insights.md

 -	Sellers analyze their conversation data and identify improvements in the conversation style to enhance sales and generate revenue.

-As an administrator, when you sign-in to the application for the first time, you can set up the application.
-After you complete the setup, sales managers and sellers in your organization can sign-in and use the application seamlessly.
-To learn more, see [First-run set up experience of Sales Insight application](fre-setup-sales-insight-app.md).
+As an administrator, when you sign in to the application for the first time, you can set up the application.
+After you complete the setup, sales managers and sellers in your organization can sign in and use the application seamlessly.
+To learn more, see [First-run setup experience of Sales Insight application](fre-setup-sales-insight-app.md).

 You can also update each setting later as required.
 The following are the available configurations: